-Pursuing rare opportunities for trial in a legal environment where negotiated resolution of disputes is much more common has had the intended consequence of preparing and training Mr. Allen to manage and prosecute a multitude of lawsuits in many different areas of law.
-He has prepared and argued hundreds of motions, drafted several successful appellate briefs, taken countless depositions, and currently maintains a docket of active commercial, employment, and government-related litigation.
+Ben has managed and prosecuted a multitude of lawsuits in many different areas of law.
+He has prepared and argued hundreds of motions, drafted multiple successful appellate briefs, taken countless depositions, and currently maintains a docket of active commercial, employment, and government-related litigation.

-Mr. Allen understands that learning the client’s objectives and fighting vigorously to achieve them is the heart of client service.
-He strives to minimize his clients’ litigation exposure and business interruption in every area of his practice, from commercial litigation to products liability to third party discovery.
+He understands that learning the client’s objectives and fighting vigorously to achieve them is at the heart of client service.
+Ben strives to minimize his clients’ litigation exposure and business interruption in every area of his practice, from commercial litigation to products liability to third party discovery.

 Arbitrated claims on behalf of call center service company against electricity provider for failure to perform pursuant to service agreement, obtaining a $2.3 million dollar arbitration award.
 Confirmed in Cause No. 2014-56571, AP Gas and Electric, LLC v.
 AP Holdings, LLC, in the 234th District Court of Harris County, Texas.